bencebalogh/avro-schema-registry/README.md

 Encodes a message object into an avro encoded buffer by fetching the schema from the registry.

+## encodeMessageByTopicName

+Try to get already existing schema from the schema registry and encode message with obtained schema.
+Please note, that the latest schema will be obtained.

+This may be useful when topic consumer is on duty of providing the schema for the topic's messages.

+Parameters:

+- topic: topic name to fetch schema for
+- msg: message object to be encoded
+- parseOptions: parsiong options to pass to `avsc.parse`, default: `null`

+## getSchemaByTopicName

+This method tries to get already existing schema from the schema registry.
+Please note, that the latest schema will be obtained.

+Parameters:

+- topic: topic name to fetch schema for
+- parseOptions: parsiong options to pass to `avsc.parse`, default: `null`

 # Peer dependency

 The module has no dependency, only one peer dependency: [avsc](https://github.com/mtth/avsc)